ADA-GWU/3-concurrency-riadabduragimov/README.md

 ## Single-threaded Image Processing Approach

-In this project, I implemented single-threaded image processing using Python with the `main.py` and `concurrency.py` files.
+I implemented single-threaded image processing using Python with the `main.py` and `concurrency.py` files.
 The core idea behind this approach is to process an image sequentially by dividing it into smaller blocks and computing the average color for each block.

 ### Process Overview:
 1. **Image Loading and Preprocessing**: